Interpretable Model Summaries Using the Wasserstein Distance: Applied data analysis

 \subsection{Curated ovarian data}

 For our first applied analysis, we utilized participant data from \cite{Bell2011} as collected by the \texttt{R} package \texttt{curatedOvarianData} \citep{Ganzfried2013}.
-Cleaning the data and removing observations with missing data leaves After cleaning the data and removing observations with missing data, we were left with 543 individuals.
-Then we selected covariates through leave-one-out cross validation using a Cox regression with a Lasso penalty as implemeted by the \texttt{glmnet} package in R \cite{Friedman2010}.
+Cleaning the data and removing observations with missing data leaves 543 individuals.
+Then we selected covariates through leave-one-out cross validation using a Cox regression with a Lasso penalty as implemeted by the \texttt{glmnet} package in R \citep{Friedman2010}.
 We chose the covariates active in the model with the minimum cross-validation error---leaving 130 covariates for the final model.
 Finally, we split the data into a training set ($n$ = 489), a validation set ($n = 53$), a test point ($n=1$).
-The data as used is available from the \texttt{R} package found on GitHub at \url{http://www.github.com/ericdunipace/SLIMpaper}.
+The data as used is available from the \texttt{R} package found on GitHub at \url{https://www.github.com/ericdunipace/SLIMpaper}.

 Our predictive model in this case is a maximum likelihood Cox proportional hazards model and checks on the validation data indicate the model performs reasonable well.
 For example, on the validation data the concordance of the model is 0.7579 and the integrated Brier score is 0.0571 \citep{BRIER1950}.
 After these checks, we sampled 100 times from the asymptotic distribution of the model.
 Based on these samples from the asymptotic distribution, the average integrated Brier score is 0.03453 in the training data and 0.06202 in the validation data.